 I'm a proud Nevadan, born and raised in Las Vegas/Henderson.
 My love of publishing started in high school, when I was on both the yearbook and newspaper staff.
 I also was an intern at the Las Vegas Review-Journal, where I had two articles published.
+I'm still proud of one of the articles.
+The other is just flat-out boring—which is saying a lot for me.*

 Changes in the market and company leadership resulted in a lot of upheaval.
 I found myself taking on and succeeding in more roles than the copy writing position I had originally been signed up for.
 The idea was brought up: we already create curricula.
 What if we had textbooks to go with the software teaching it?
+Now that is upselling.

 The Fourth City Press was born.
-Grateful beyond words, I lead it from 2013 til its was purchased in 2018.
+Grateful beyond words, I lead it from 2013 til its was acquired in 2018.
 I decided to take a haitus from publishing, but, to be honest, I couldn't stay gone.
-I became a teacher, but I immediately took over the yearbook program at the first school I taught at.
-Then, again at my next school.

 It turns out, publishing is my home.
 Instead of sheep, I count references.
 I see in CMYK and measure in pica.
 There's nothing more exciting than a prepress check that's all green lights.
 No links are broken?
 Praise be.